Fort Leonard Wood to host first-ever Protection and Maneuver Support Senior Leader Forum

-Fort Leonard Wood and Maneuver Support Center of Excellence leaders are set to host the Protection and Maneuver Support Senior Leader Forum from July 23 to 25 at locations across the installation.
+FORT LEONARD WOOD, Mo. — Fort Leonard Wood and Maneuver Support Center of Excellence leaders are set to host the Protection and Maneuver Support Senior Leader Forum from July 23-25, 2024, at locations across the installation.

+The multi-day event will provide opportunities for Army senior leaders to address students, cadre and staff at Fort Leonard Wood; discuss how MSCoE views operationalizing protection as well as synchronizing protection in a wet-gap crossing demonstration; and hold panels with corps, division and center of excellence commanders to better understand the array of equities and requirements that must be developed and integrated in support of the protection warfighting function.

+“Through this effort we intend to show the Army that this is much more than the elements and the regiments of the Maneuver Support Center of Excellence.
+This is everybody’s business,” said Maj.
+Gen. Chris Beck, MSCoE and Fort Leonard Wood commanding general.
+“We will have representatives from every center of excellence here to discuss this.”

 |Date Taken: